ntlg72/etl-ws-1/README.md

      ```

 ### Installing WSL 2 and Docker on Ubuntu (WSL 2)

 1. **Enable WSL 2:**
-   - Open PowerShell as Administrator and run the following command to enable WSL:
+   - Open PowerShell as Administrator and run:
      ```powershell
      wsl --install
      ```